 Separate the decisions before you pay: a Parks Canada entry pass is not town parking; attraction tickets are not lake shuttle reservations; hot springs are first come, first served; parking payment is not a parking-ticket fix; and restaurant reservations should come after you know where the group will be and how everyone gets back.
+The useful booking question is not only "can I buy this?"
+It is "what problem does this purchase solve, what problems remain, and what happens if weather, parking, route timing, or group energy changes?"
 Use official source pages for current prices, dates, schedules, availability, and cancellation rules.

 The useful order: solve permission, access, weather, then payment